MoonWalker440/Music-Megathread/README.md

 - [Alspotron](https://github.com/organization/alspotron) - Shows the egg lyrics of the track, playing on Spotify / YouTube Music

+- [Lyrics Grabber](https://github.com/IllusionMan1212/lyrics-grabbr) - App that listens to your notifications and provides lyrics for the currently playing song.

 ### ▷ Music Production

 - 🌟 [Awesome Telegram Collection](https://t.me/addlist/RsWNAih2P1M0ZDc1) - Some VSTs, EDM Sample packs, plugins, Music Production related resources and many more for the music producers.